Legislative context for the review

 What were the outputs from the review?

-The independent review occurred in two streams:
+The independent review occurred in 2 streams:

-- Best practice principles that underpin the design of air quality monitoring networks internationally was reviewed: International Best Practice in Air Quality Monitoring Network Design.
+- Best practice principles that underpin the design of air quality monitoring networks internationally were reviewed.

-The Expert Working Group consolidated these independent reviews into an updated guidance: Review of Air Quality Monitoring Network Design.
+The Expert Working Group consolidated these independent reviews into updated guidance: Review of Air Quality Monitoring Network Design.

 Review outcomes